everx-labs/TonNfcClientSwift/README.md

 - Add into info.plist the point **com.apple.developer.nfc.readersession.formats** and for it string item **TAG**.

+_Note_ : you can not work with NFC using simulator, you must run it on iPhone, so you also should set development team.

 ## Example

 To run the example project inside this lib, clone the repo, and run `pod install` from the Example directory first.